RunestoneInteractive/RunestoneServer/docker/README.md

 ### 8. File Permissions (especially on Linux)

-File permissions can seem a little strange when you start this container on linux.
+File permissions can seem a little strange when you start this container on Linux.
 Primarily because both nginx and uwsgi run as the `www-data` user.
 So you will suddenly find your files under RunestoneServer owned by `www-data` .
-The best thing to do is to make sure that the files are in your group `chgrp -R <username> RunestoneServer` should allw both you and the container enough privileges to do your work.
+The container's entrypoint script updates permissions to allow both you and the container enough privileges to do your work.

 ## Debugging